Hardware models & target data

 Legacy models

-For legacy models that do not have a designated loader method, we can manually convert from a legacy to Pydantic hardware model by using the convert_legacy_echo_hw_to_pydantic method.
+For PuRR models that do not have a designated loader method, we can manually convert from a legacy to Pydantic hardware model by using the convert_purr_echo_hw_to_pydantic method.

 Building hardware models